Nicholas Pierini: Loan to Ascoli and Modena

 On 5 October 2020, Pierini joined Serie B club Ascoli on loan for the 2020-21 season.
 On 17 October he made his debut for the club, as a starter in a 1–0 away defeat against Frosinone, he played the entire match.
 However in January 2021 his loan was interrupted and he returned to Sassuolo leaving Ascoli with 12 appearances, only 5 of them as a starter and one assist.

 On 1 February 2021, he moved on a new loan to Serie C club Modena.
 On the next day, Pierini made his debut for his new club as a substitute replacing Sodinha in the 78th minute of a 1–1 home draw against Triestina.
 On 21 March he played his first match as a starter for Modena in a 1–0 home win over Cesena, he was replaced by Enrico Bearzotti in the 82nd minute.
 On 18 April he scored his first goal for the club in the 53rd minute of a 3–0 home win over Padova.
 One week later, on 25 April, he scored his second goal in the 75th minute of a 3–0 home win over Legnago.
-Pierini ended his 6-months loan to Modena 12 appearances, 3 goals and 3 assists, he also helped the club to reach the play-offs, but Modena was elimininated 2–1 on aggregate against AlbinoLeffe in the round of 16.
+Pierini ended his six-month loan to Modena 12 appearances, 3 goals and 3 assists, he also helped the club to reach the play-offs, but Modena was elimininated 2–1 on aggregate against AlbinoLeffe in the round of 16.